orchest/orchest/docs/source/fundamentals/data_passing.rst

 To know more about the ``unnamed``, key, read on.

-Passing data without a name
+Data passing without a name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is more explicit to pass data with a name.
 However, sometimes you may want to use a list